MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 #### Can I use service principal in flows, and does it count against my request limits?

 Yes, flows whose owner is a service principal will consume a separate quota called [non-interactive limits](../api-request-limits-allocations.md#non-licensed-user-request-limits).
 These limits are only applicable if the owner of the flow is a service principal.
 These limits are not applicable if the flow just uses a service principal in one of the actions.
+Manual flows(button flows that are shared with run only users/Power Apps invoked flows) will use run only user's request limits even when the owner of the flow is a service principal.
+The run only users must have a premium Power Automate license if the flow uses premium connectors.
+During transition period, manual flows can use up to 100,000 requests/ flow/24 hours.

+Limits for automated/scheduled flows:

  - Service principal flows running [in context of D365 applications](faqs.md#what-power-automate-capabilities-are-included-in-dynamics-365-licenses)) listed in the [table](../api-request-limits-allocations.md#non-licensed-user-request-limits) get 500,000 base requests  + 5,000 requests accrued per USL up to 10,000,000 maximun pooled at the tenant level.
 If a tenant has 1000 D365 licenses, that tenant has a pool of 5,500,000 requests avaialble for all Power platform resources like Service principal flows, Dataverse requests etc per 24 hours.
 If a tenant has 2500 D365 licenses, that tenant has a pool of 10,000,000 requests avaialble for all Power platform resources like Service principal flows, Dataverse requests etc per 24 hours.